If You Have Breast Pain, Should You Worry?

 This is an important question.

 For example, do you have pain in both breasts?
 Is it worse before your menstrual period?
-If the answer is yes, you may have cyclical pain, which is common in pre-menopausal women.
+If the answer is “yes,” you may have cyclical pain.
+That’s common in pre-menopausal women.
 The pain typically gets better when your period starts.

 We also call similar pain “non-focal” pain because it’s not focused in one breast or one specific spot.
 Interestingly, consuming too much caffeine sometimes causes this type of pain, too.
 We don’t know exactly why.

 An herbal supplement called evening primrose oil offers relief for some women, too.
-Since it’s an herbal supplement, there is not a lot of clinical research behind it, but small-scale studies have supported it as being clinically effective.
+Since it’s an herbal supplement, she says, there’s not a lot of clinical research behind it.
+But small-scale studies have supported it as being clinically effective.
+Over-the-counter topical pain relief cream may help too.

 For many women, simply knowing that breast pain is common — and that most of the time it’s not associated with cancer — is enough to bring peace of mind.
 But when you have pain, don’t hesitate to get an exam and find answers.